-Worker participation, consultation and communication on health and safety representatives, who, in turn, relay these concerns to management.
+Worker participation, consultation and communication on health and safety

+Italian-based workers have the opportunity to report any risks or hazards encountered during their work to designated safety representatives, who, in turn, relay these concerns to management.
 Safety representatives also participate in the organization's annual safety meeting alongside the employer, occupational health physician, and the head of the prevention and protection service, fostering open dialogue on workplace safety.
 Additionally, the recent introduction of the GPTW platform across all offices and branches allows employees to share feedback and propose safety improvements, including the option to submit suggestions anonymously, reinforcing our commitment to an inclusive and proactive safety culture.